someengineering/resoto.com/docs/concepts/search/full-text.md

 ## Combine with other filters

-Fulltext search queries can be combined with other [filters](./filters) to narrow down the search results.
-Take following example as inspiration, that uses a [kind filter](./filters#selecting-nodes-by-kind) and [predicates](./filters#selecting-nodes-by-predicate) in combination with a fulltext search term.
+Full-text search queries can be combined with other [filters](./filters) to narrow down the search results.
+Take following example as inspiration, that uses a [kind filter](./filters#selecting-nodes-by-kind) and [predicates](./filters#selecting-nodes-by-predicate) in combination with a full-text search term.

 ```bash
 > search "167.123.13.102" and is(load_balancer) and age>3w and nr_nodes>0